-S106 agreements should continue to be;

-- (a) necessary to make the development acceptable in planning terms; - (b) directly related to the development; and - (c) fairly and reasonably related in scale and kind to the development
+- S106 agreements should continue to be; - (a) necessary to make the development acceptable in planning terms; - (b) directly related to the development; and - (c) fairly and reasonably related in scale and kind to the development

-Once the CIL has been adopted, we can't pool unlimited S106 agreements for infrastructure.
+From April 2015 we can't pool unlimited S106 agreements for infrastructure.
 If we have signed five or more obligations for a specific type of infrastructure or project since 6 April 2010, and you can also fund that piece of infrastructure or project through the CIL, we cannot sign any more of those S106 agreements.
 This also includes S106 agreements signed against applications made under Section 73 to vary a planning condition.

-If you can't fund a piece of infrastructure through the CIL (such as affordable housing), we can pool unlimited S106 agreements, as long as we have regard to wider policies on planning obligations set out in the NPPF.
+If you can't fund a piece of infrastructure through the CIL (such as affordable housing), we can pool unlimited S106 agreements, as long as we have regard to wider policies on planning obligations set out in the National Planning Policy Framework.

-15.2 Section 278 agreements
+16.2 Section 278 agreements